jorenknieper/ResearchSSL4000G/README.md

 Hi there, welcome to my GitHub Repository.
 In this repository I will cover my research in the SSL 4000 G Channel strip.

-I started thinking about this research on a cold spring morning with a cup of coffee in my hand thinking,...
+I started thinking about this research on a cold spring morning with a cup of coffee in my hand asking myself,...
 "Well how accurate are the SSL 4000 G channel plugins vs the real deal?
 What is the difference between every plugin in CPU Usage?
 Is there a build up in usage if you use like 4 or 5 or are they using the same memory and CPU usage as a single one?
 Is it even possible to monitor the latency difference between using a plugin or not in a DAW and is this DAW related or plugin related?
 How well does the plugin emulate the harmonic distortion if a pre-amp is clipping?
 How well does it translate the Q bandwidth and the amount of gain on each channel?"